CentralValleyModeling/wrims-gui/README.md

 internal processing finishes.
 You’ll often see the “Dependabot created a PR” timestamp not match when the update job ran.

 ---

+# SonarQube in-IDE Plugin Setup

+To set up SonarQube analysis in your IDE, follow these steps:
+1. **Install SonarLint Plugin:**
+    - For IntelliJ IDEA: Go to `File > Settings > Plugins`, search for "SonarQube for IDE", and install it.
+    - For Eclipse: Go to `Help > Eclipse Marketplace`, search for "SonarQube for IDE", and install it.
+2. **Configure SonarQube Connection:**
+    - Open the SonarQube for IDE plugin settings in your IDE.
+        - For IntelliJ IDEA: `File > Settings > Tools > SonarQube for IDE`.
+Then choose the "Configure a connection" option and add a new connection.
+        - For Eclipse: `Window > Show View > Other > SonarQube > SonarQube Bindings`.
+Then use the new view window to add a new connection by right-clicking in the view and selecting "Bind Projects".
+    - Choose the "WRIMS-GUI" project from the list of available projects.
+You may need to provide the GitHub URL to point at the correct SonarQube project.
+    - Authenticate with SonarQube Cloud.
+It is recommended to do so with your GitHub credentials, as this will link any organization membership to your SonarQube account.
+3. **Bind the Project:**
+    - After configuring the connection, bind your local project to the SonarQube project.
+    - This will enable SonarQube analysis for your project in the IDE.
+4. **Run Analysis:**
+    - You can now run SonarQube analysis directly from your IDE.
+    - The plugin will provide real-time feedback on code quality and potential issues as you write code.